Smart Laundry Design: Make the Most of Your Small Space

 Linen Storage

 When storing linens, slatted wooden shelves are ideal as they allow air to circulate, keeping everything fresh.
 For a modern twist on the traditional hot water cupboard, consider installing a small heater in the lower part of your linen cupboard to keep towels and bedding warm and dry.
-Check out options like the DamppChaser for this purpose.
+Check out options like the DampChaser for this purpose.

 Add a Splash of Fun

 Who says laundry rooms need to be dull?
 This is the perfect space to experiment with bold tiles, vibrant wallpapers, or playful accessories.
-A bit of color and personality can transform a mundane chore into a more enjoyable task.
+A bit of colour and personality can transform a mundane chore into a more enjoyable task.

 If you’re ready to transform your laundry into a functional and stylish space, we’d love to help.
 Contact at Brooklyn Interiors or call +64) 27 629 5393 and let’s discuss how we can bring your vision to life.